 Lifting weights actually helps you build muscle, which in turn, burns off excess fat.
 Lifting weights is the fastest route to losing weight.
 Doing strength training exercises 2 or 3 times a week will not bulk a person up.
 The US Department of Health and Human Services suggests adults get 150 to 300 minutes of vigorous aerobic activity along with strength training exercises at least 2 times a week.

-For more information on proper weight management, contact Murfreesboro Athletic Club to meet with a personal trainer.
-Murfreesboro Athletic Club is a full service health club in your community offering a range of equipment, programs and services.
+For more information on proper weight management, contact Franklin Athletic Club to meet with a personal trainer.
+Franklin Athletic Club is a full service health club in your community offering a range of equipment, programs and services.
 Grab hold of a better life today!